Scholarship Essay Examples: Specific Structure, Tips & More

 Fix: Use concrete examples:

-"Every Saturday for 2 years, I've sorted donations at Sunrise Shelter, where I created a new inventory system that reduced food waste by 40%."
+"Every Saturday for 2 years, I sorted donations at Sunrise Shelter and helped build an inventory system that reduced food waste by 40%."

 2. Generic or Vague Content